Mars-tin/Mars-tin/README.md

 - :school: I'm a Senior Computer Science student at University of Michigan, Ann Arbor.
 - :panda_face: I'm from Chengdu, Sichuan, China.
-- :eyes: Passionate for Machine Learning.
-Working on NLP and Bioinfomatics.
+- :chart_with_upwards_trend: Passionate for Machine Learning, especially graph representation learning.
+Exploring graph neural network, its interpretability and robustness.
+Working on application in natural language inference and biomedical informatics.
 - :e-mail: Contact me via marstin AT umich DOT edu.
 - :link: Read more about me at [my website](https://mars-tin.github.io/).